yamitzky/xlrd-go/MIGRATION_PLAN.md

 - All code must compile
 - Migrate all test cases
 - Migrate all documentation
-- Update README with Go usage examples
+- Update README with Go usage examples (Markdown)
 - Code comments and documentation in English
 - Commits in English